minicli/docs/docs/advanced/config.md

 Minicli provides a confguration manager through the `Config` class.
 At the same time, the `Config` class is a **built-in service** (by implementing `ServiceInterface`) resgistered as a **service** when the `App`class is instanciated, allowing it to be used inside each command controller.

 ## Getting Configuration values

-It is expected fo any application to depend on configuration values.
+It is expected for any application to depend on configuration values.
 They can be provided by static files or even from environment variables.
 As long as the `App` instance is accessible, the entire configuration definition will be available and just like retrieving services from the `App` container, the configuration keys will be available via `__get` magic method:
 In the case of a certain configuration key is not set, `null` will be returned instead.

+In your controllers, you can access the configuration values via the `config` property:

 ### Command Controller Example

 ```php
 <?php
 namespace App\Command\Demo;